aeyobd/surp/README.md

-## Configuration
+### Model configuration
 See the documentation on MWParams and YieldParams in the package to understand encoded options.
-Broadly most components of the vice models are stored in two files: `params.toml` and `yield_params.tom` in each model directory.
+Broadly most components of the vice models are stored in two files: `params.toml` and `yield_params.toml` in each model directory.
 If you would like additional or more active configuration, overload the `run.py` script and add new options there.

 In general there are options for changing relevant yields, and star formation histories and yield/scales.